-Subsequent to the year end, on 10 January 2019, an allotment of 1000 shares were sold for \$3.00 per share amounting to a total of \$3,000.
+On 10 January 2019, an allotment of 1000 shares were sold for \$3.00 per share amounting to a total of \$3,000.
 Management believes that this provides further evidence that the equity shares held by the Company retains its fair value as at the reporting date.